 Compared to my original sketch there where two main things that I had to let go.
 I felt that with the more general location there were already too many strings.
 Therefore, I didn't even try to split things out to their more detailed location.
 I only used that info to guide some of the character specific notes that you see on a hover.

-The other (sore) point was to let go of displaying Elvish in the online version.
-Nevertheless, because I still really wanted to see how it would look, I created a static version in Illustrator and downloaded a whole bunch of LotR inspired fonts.
+I downloaded a whole bunch of LotR inspired fonts to use in the visual.
 I tried my very best to find the correct translations of the locations and the inscription in the ring.
 Although visually nothing major has changed, I do feel that adding the right fonts makes it intuitively more LotR.

 See the fully interactive version here.
 I hope you'll find some new insights.
 I for one never realized Sam spoke so much.
 Or that Legolas spoke even less than Boromir.